+There is a common misconception that fertility issues are usually due to an issue with the female, but this is not the case.
 What we know is that sperm health, in general, is declining.
-Sperm counts have dropped more than 50% in less than 40 years and environmental factors, such as pesticides, exogenous estrogens, and heavy metals may negatively impact sperm development.
+Sperm counts have dropped more than 50% in less than 40 years.
+Environmental factors, such as pesticides, exogenous estrogens, and heavy metals may negatively impact sperm development.

 Fertility, Age, And Sperm Production Are A Sliding ScaleAn idea that I often come across is that people are either ‘fertile’ or ‘infertile’ - like an on/off switch.
 However, fertility, age, and sperm production are a sliding scale.
-Fertility is affected by many things including age, diet, lifestyle, stress, exercise (just to name a few), so people can be fertile or less fertile one month to another, one year to the next.
+Factors like age, diet, lifestyle, stress, exercise affect fertility, so people can be fertile or less fertile one month to another, one year to the next.

 Aging Affects Sperm QualityThere is also a common misconception that men can create children at any age.
 It is often thought that if a man has fathered a child, that he is ‘fertile’ and will be able to do so again no matter his age.
 But research shows that aging affects sperm quality, making it harder to achieve a pregnancy and increasing the risk of miscarriage.

-This doesn’t mean that older men aren’t able to be fathers, it just means that aging can bring challenges and that for many older man, the effort that is needed to improve sperm health and fertility, will be much greater than for younger men.
+This doesn’t mean that older men aren’t able to be fathers, it just means that aging can bring challenges.
+For many older men, the effort that is needed to improve sperm health and fertility will be much greater than for younger men.
 For older men, it may take longer to conceive.

-Also, the time that will be needed in the preconception period to clean out the body and increase sperm health will be much longer than for a 30 year old.
-However, younger men can have fertility challenges and regardless, there is a lot that can do a lot to improve sperm and male fertility, with the correct advice.
+Also, the time that will be needed in the preconception period to clean out the body and increase sperm health will be much longer than for a 30-year-old.
+However, younger men can also have fertility challenges.
+And regardless, men can do a lot to improve sperm and male fertility, with the correct advice.

 - When women aged 35-40 partnered with men aged 30-35, their chances of having a baby stood at 54%, a figure that rose to 70% when the man was under 30

 - On average, women aged 30 to 35 who had older male partners had live birth rates of 64% compared with 70% if the man was in the same age bracket.